justingirgis/justingirgis/README.md

 ### Hi there 👋
-🔭 I’m currently working as a fullstack intern on an iOS app for Provider Pool.
+🔭 Here is the project our intern team did in the summer of 2020.
+I was a  fullstack intern building an iOS app (with React Native) for Provider Pool.
 It officially launches to the App Store on August 28th, 2020!

 <p align="center"> <img width="460" src="https://github.com/justingirgis/portfolio/blob/master/ezgif.com-optimize.gif">
 </p>